menkaff/metrics/README.md

 ## Installation

-First add these repositories in
+First add these lines repositories in

 > composer.json